RobertFehrmann/smartSync/README.md

 * Collect metadata information again and compare metadata sets for differences (potential consistency problems)
 * Record metadata information (tables, performed actions, row counts, fingerprints) for auditibility

-SmartCopy stores the data for the local copy in a database with the name of the source schema's appended by a date.
+SmartSync stores the data for the local copy in a database with the name of the source schema's appended by a date.
 Source objects are copied to a target object with a sequential number (snapshot number) (6 digit).

+The sync step is invoked by calling [sp_sync](#sp_sync) with the sync method.
+The sync method creates a new set of target tables based on all objects (tables/views) that have changed in the source (shared) database.
+To ensures that the consumption layer (see [Sharing Step](#Sharing-Step)) is not interrupted during the sync process (which can run for an extended period of time), SmartSync always creates new target tables.

 ### Replication Step

 With the ability to create a local copy of a shared dataset, we can replicate the local copy into the VPS deployment via standard Snowflake replication.
+Setup of replication of the local database is currently not part of smart sync.
 Details on how to setup replication can be found [here](https://docs.snowflake.com/en/user-guide/database-replication-config.html#).

 ### Sharing Step

-The local copy of the shared dataset can now be shared to consumer account inside the VPS.
+The local copy (or replicated copy) of the shared dataset can now be shared to consumer account inside the VPS.
 For that we have to create a set of secure views pointing to the new local copies of the shared dataset.
+Smart sync supports building the secure view abstraction layer through the "REFRESH" method.

 ## Implementation Interface

-The whole process of
-1. creating a local copy
-1. sharing the replicated copy inside VPS

-is supported via a Snowflake stored procedure
+SmartSync is implemented in a single stored procedure that basically acts as a library.
+SmartSync stores all internal data in a metadata repository, i.e. schema smart_sync_metadata) in the target database.
+By default all *dates* in SmartSync are UTC.
+If you like to change the default behavior, please see [customizations](#Customizations).

+There are to metadata tables:
+* LOG: The log table acts as an execution log.
+There are 2 log records per call to sp_sync, i.e. a *begin* record and a *end*/*failure* record.
+A detailed execution log is provided in the *message* attribute.
+*OBJECT_LOG: The ObjectLog provides a detail record for each sync process for each source object (table/secure view).
+Data in object log is append only, i.e. there are different records for creation and the deletion of objects.
+Collected metadata includes
+ * Run ID (sequentially increasing number)
+ * Request metadata (ID and request timestamp)
+ * Action (CREATE/REFERENCE/DROP) (CREATE/DROP correspond to their SQL statement equivalent.
+REFERENCE indicates that a particular table has not been modified between the current and the previous run.
+Therefor, no new object has been created but the old object is referenced)
+ * Source object key (schema name, table_name)
+ * Target object location (current and previous schema name and table version)
+ * Source object metadata (commit timestamp, number of rows, table size in bytes (only for tables))
+ * Target object metadata (commit timestamp, number of rows, table size in bytes )
+ * Creation Timestamp (this is the completion timestamp of the call since object log data is collected as the last step of the process)

+All calls to the sp_sync stored procedure have 4 parameters.
+* Method
+ * SYNC
+   The SYNC method performs an analysis regarding what objects have changed.
+To run the actual sync process in parallel, it partitions all tables to be syncd into N groups and then creates a [TASK](https://docs.snowflake.com/en/user-guide/tasks-intro.html) for each partition.
+Then it waits (synchroniously) for completion of all tasks.
+After successful completion of all tasks or a failure of at least one task, all tasks will be removed.
+The degree of parallelizm is set via the Method parameter (see below).
+In case  To ensure that the target database does not continiously grow, the COMPACT method is called to remove target tables for older runs.
+The default number of kept runs can be changed in [customizations](#Customizations).
+ * COMPACT
+   The COMPACT method removes all target tables (snapshots) for older synchronization runs.
+The number of snapshots to keep is provided via the Method Parameter.
+ * REFRESH
+   The REFRESH method creates a secure view abstractions layer pointing to a list of target objects created of referenced by a specific RunID.
+The RunID (positive number) is provided via the Method Parameter.
+If the Method Parameter is 0 or negaative, it is interpreted as a relative RunID, i.e. 0=most recent run, -1=previous run, ...).
+ * WORKER_SYNC (INTERNAL ONLY)
+   The WORKER_SYNC method is designed as an internal method.
+It expects several temporary tables to be available and therefor it is not recommended to be called directly.
+* Method Parameter
+ * Method specific numeric value, i.e. degree of parallelizm, RunIDs to keep, RunID to expose via secure view abstraction layer)
+* Source Database
+ * For the SYNC Method, the source database is the database created from the shared provided by the data provider.
+For the REFRESH Method, the source database is the replicated target database (for a remote scenario), or the target database (in case you want to create a sharable abstraction layer in the local environment)
+* Target Database
+ For the SYNC Method, the target database is the local database where the sync process will create the target tables.
+For the REFRESH Method, the target database is where the refres process creates the secure view abstraction layer.
+Source and Target database can be theIn case you want to create the secure view abstraction layer along side with the target tables,

 ### SP_SYNC